nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_4/readme.md

 Partially drawn from [Malvika Sharan's "Ten Lessons Against Open Science You Can Win"](https://www.software.ac.uk/blog/2020-12-17-ten-arguments-against-open-science-you-can-win)

 Some of the fears listed above are not unique to open science and can occur in closed scientific systems.
 For example, scooping and reuse without citation are both examples of scientific misconduct that can happen in closed science scenarios.
 Open science practices can provide more avenues for recourse, such as making a preprint available or giving your data or code a DOI and license.
 Having more of your work shared in citable ways gives you more power to prove when misconduct has occurred.

 Another example of a fear that occurs in both open and closed spaces is the commitment to maintaining your work beyond publication.
 Maintenance is a consideration regardless of whether your work was shared - you need to decide how long to store your data and code for yourself in order to reproduce your work, should any questions arise even after publication (we cover sharing and archiving data and code in later modules, Open Data and Open Code.)
 By sharing your research materials, you may actually increase the longevity and impact of what you’ve done if others find your materials useful and help maintain and build on top of them.

 We recognize that this is not an exhaustive list of concerns and fears toward adopting open science.
 NASA has developed this module of the TOPS curriculum to provide guidance and instill confidence for researchers who intend to do their work more openly moving forward.

 ## Misaligned Incentives

 Previously, we discussed some fears and concerns of adopting open science.
 In this section, we discuss barriers that block participation in open science that stem from misaligned incentive structures.
 These all relate to scientific incentives for individuals and organizations, and are not aligned with open values.

-We distinguish between concerns and fears; those associated with changing the culture of how we do science; from the structural barriers that block researchers’ abilities to adopt open science practices.
+We distinguish between concerns and fears; those associated with changing the culture of how we do science; from the structural barriers that block researchers' abilities to adopt open science practices.
 We recognize that there is overlap in these categories, but this framing might be useful for understanding what we have control of as individuals, and where we need to encourage more structural changes to our scientific ecosystem.

 ### Overview: Misalignment of Incentives